Contacts Guide

 Location Off / Supplier On

-This classifies the Contact as a Supplier with no physical locations and Areas, acting as Supplier where you are the client or customer.
+This classifies the Contact as a Contractor with no physical locations or Areas.

-The First Name, Surname fields can be used to store the ‘primary’ contact name for that Supplier.
+The First Name, Surname fields can be used to store the ‘primary’ contact name for that contractor.

 Location Off / Supplier Off

 This classifies the Contact as a Person.
-This is the contact type to use for a person that isn’t acting as a Supplier, Location or Venue.
+This is the contact type to use for a person that isn’t a Contractor, Location or Venue.

 The First Name, Surname fields can be used to store the ‘primary’ contact name, email address and mobile phone number of that person, typically a Guest, Staff Member, Visitor, Assistant, Performer, Guest Speaker, Volunteer etc.